cjthedj97/blog/_posts/2023-08-15-treditional-resume-formatting-what-a-pain.md

 If you open up the html file in a web broswer (or something similar) you can them print into into a PDF.

-{% include note.html content="Be careful as if you choose something that doesn't support JS the below example may not work." %}
+> Be careful as if you choose something that doesn't support JS the below example may not work.
+{: .prompt-info }

 If you want to take this a step further, try adding in line html and/or JS.